- My LS

 The Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015 implemented the provisions of the ADR Directive (as amended by the Consumer Protection (Amendment etc.) (EU Exit) Regulations 2018).

-From 1 January 2021, the UK secretary of state will have responsibility for the publication of the list of ADR entities and will no longer be required to send this list and report to the European Commission.
+From 1 January 2021, the UK secretary of state has responsibility for the publication of the list of ADR entities and is no longer required to send this list and report to the European Commission.

-There will no longer be a requirement for UK-based ADR entities to offer cross-border services to consumers residing in EU member states.
+There's no longer a requirement for UK-based ADR entities to offer cross-border services to consumers residing in EU member states.

-Traders will no longer be able to offer consumers EU alternatives to UK-based ADR entities.
+Traders are no longer able to offer consumers EU alternatives to UK-based ADR entities.

-After the end of the transition period, the following will continue to apply to UK traders:
+From the end of the transition period, the following continues to apply to UK traders:

 - if the trader is obliged (by law, contract or trade association membership) to use the services of an ADR entity it must include the name and address of an ADR entity on its website or sales terms

 - if the trader has exhausted its internal complaint handling procedure following the initiation of a dispute, it must inform the consumer of the name and website address of an ADR entity that would be competent to deal with the complaint (albeit the trader does not need to engage with such ADR)